Azure/azure-functions-dotnet-worker-preview/README.md

 ## Deploying to Azure

 *Coming soon.
-Please chech back for details.*
+Please check back for details.*

 <!-- not working right now